University of Auckland

-The University of Auckland, founded in 1883, is the largest University in New Zealand with eight faculties over six campuses and over 40,000 students.
+The University of Auckland, founded in 1883, is the largest University in New Zealand with eight faculties, several research facilities, six campuses and over 40,000 students.

 It has turnover now exceeding $1 billion per annum, with net assets of $1.5 billion and growing.

 The University of Auckland has a decentralized finance function.
 Its policy is to have all balance sheet accounts reconciled by cost centre and reviewed within the individual business units on a monthly basis, with a second review performed by the Central Finance team at the end of each quarter.
 This leads to over 2,500 individual reconciliations that have to be completed each month.
 Due to the spread of offices over multiple locations, the monitoring of balances and visibility of overall policy compliance was poor.
 The task of collating all the balance sheet reconciliations for the quarterly review was overly onerous and time consuming, making it impossible to provide timely and meaningful management feedback.
 Accountants would perform balance sheet reconciliations manually using Microsoft Excel spreadsheets.
 These reconciliations were then printed, reviewed and approved, and then stored as hard copies across multiple physical locations.